OpenDSA/OpenDSA-stable/RST/en/Glossary.rst

    MST
       Abbreviation for :term:`minimal-cost spanning tree`.

+   mid-square method
+      In :term:`hashing`, an approach to implementing a :term:`hash function`.
+      The key value is squared, and some number of bits from the middle of the resulting value are extracted as the hash code.
+      Some care must be taken to extract bits that tend to actually be in the middle of the resulting value, which requires some understanding of the typical key values.
+      When done correctly, this has the advantage of having the hash code be affected by all bits of the key

    min heap
       A :term:`heap` where every :term:`node` has a :term:`key` value
       less than its :term:`children <child>`.